russmckendrick/blog/content/tunes/2023-10-09-listened-to-this-week/index.md

 title: "What did I listen to in week 40?"
 date: "2023-10-09"
 draft: false
-summary: "Diving deep into the psychedelic world of sound, my week was dominated by the iconic rock band, Pink Floyd.
-With their ethereal compositions, they've topped my LastFM playlist, proving that their timeless music continues to inspire and resonate.
-Join me as I explore the captivating sonic universe of Pink Floyd."
+summary: "Explore the mesmerizing psychedelic realms of Pink Floyd.
+Their timeless compositions will transport you to an ethereal sonic universe
 cover:
     image: "/img/weekly-tunes-009.png"
     relative: false